fomightez/structurework/PDBmodelComparator-utilities/README.md

 > PDB identifier code ---> information on missing residues per chain

 Meant to use Python code to recapitulate what Eric Martz's FirstGlance in Jmol gives in its report on missing residues pane.
+Note that to make sure this recapitulates what Eric Martz's FirstGlance in Jmol gives, some tests are run on  my [PDBMmodelCompator repo](https://github.com/fomightez/PDBMmodelCompator).
+(This is planned to be made to be automated for any commit eventually.)

 * ???????.py